 Provider-initiated counselling and testing (PICT)

 The VCT approach is complemented by "provider-initiated counselling and testing" (PICT).
 According to VCT rules, HIV testing should not be carried out only at the request of the patient.
 For example, doctors always recommend that pregnant women are screened for HIV and syphilis.
 Certain symptoms and clinical situations may be caused by an HIV infection and so lead doctors to suggest an HIV test.
 Recommendations have been made in cooperation with the FOPH committee of HIV clinical and therapy experts.

 The PICT recommendations have three objectives: they must allow the doctor a) not to miss an HIV primary infection, b) to consider the possibility of advanced HIV infection where the symptoms or the clinical situation are not clear, and c) to undertake a prevention-focused interview/counselling session with patients and offer them an HIV test if they are thought to have taken risks.

 BerDa (electronic history taking, counselling and reporting tool)

-VCT centres wishing to acquire BerDa can contact the Prevention and Promotion unit of the FOHP's Communicable Diseases division.
+VCT centres that wish to use BerDa can contact the Prevention and Promotion Section of the FOPH’s Division of Communicable Diseases.

 LOVE LIFE and testing and counselling services in Switzerland